Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Data Selection and Characterization

-After performing WD--MS binary fit using VOSA, we find that the SED analysis provides good fits for 92 of the 233 candidates.
-For these 92 candidates, we are able to constrain the properties of both components.
-We are not able to use reduced $\chi^2$ ($\chired$) as a parameter to determine the quality of the fit, since, for several cases, we notice that large photometric errors in the optical filters and/or the presence of excess flux in the IR filters are the primary sources of a high value of $\chired$ as calculated by VOSA.
-Instead, we are forced to evaluate the fits by visual inspection.
-Note that, this is a common practice for SED fitting using VOSA \citep[][]{Rebassa2021, Jimenez-Esteban_2018_GaiaDR2_WD}.
-We provide the \gaia\ -EDR3 and GALEX IDs, and stellar parameters of these 92 sources in the online catalog.
-A representative part of the catalog is presented in \autoref{tab:source_table} where we explain the contents of the catalog.
-We show the SEDs of two WD--MS binaries in \autoref{sed} as examples of good fit.
+We show the SEDs of two well-fitted WD--MS binaries in \autoref{sed} as examples.
 The Cyan points with blue error bars indicate the observed fluxes in different filters.
+The observed data points with no errors or large errors ($>$0.2 mag) are marked as asterisks and are not included in the fit.
 The black and grey spectra represent the best-fit WD and MS models to the observed SEDs, respectively.
-The combined model fluxes in corresponding filters are marked as red points.
-The match between the cyan and red points indicates the quality of the fit.
-At the top of each plot, we have also mentioned the index number as per \autoref{tab:source_table}, \gaia\ -EDR3 source ID, and $\chired$ value obtained from VOSA for each candidate.
-Similar figures for all the candidates where WD--MS binary models provide good fits to the observed SEDs will be available in online mode.
+The combined model fluxes in corresponding filters are marked as red points and connected with the red dashed line.
+Bottom panel of each plot shows $f_{residue}$ in different bands.
+The match between the cyan and red points, and $ f_{residue} $ of less than 50\% in all the bands indicate that these are good fits according to our criteria.
+At the top of each plot, we mention the index number as per \autoref{tab:source_table}, \gaia\ -DR3 source ID, $\chired$, Vgf, Vgf$_b$, and A$_V$ values for each candidate.
+Similar figures for all the well-fitted WD--MS binary candidates are available online.